 Seek medical attention if you start to experience symptoms of carpal tunnel syndrome, thoracic outlet syndrome, or neck pain.

 Medical attention should be sought early, and along with rest, ice and anti-inflammatory meds, you can often avoid serious injury.

 Treatment is always easier on your body, less expensive, and will get you working again sooner if you seek it early.
 Some common disorders that therapists have require long periods of recovery, sometimes even surgery, if they are allowed to worsen.

 Take at least 30 minutes in between massage appointments.
 Take longer breaks after two appointments, and drink plenty of water throughout the day.
 Try to schedule only 4-5 massage appointments per day.

-3. Practice good self-care, in addition to self massage.
+3. Practice good self-care, in addition to massage.
 Exercise and be careful when working in the same position all day.

 4. Learn massage therapy techniques that are less demanding, such as positional release techniques

 5. Use massage tools to help you work deeper muscles or muscles that are hard to get to.